vs65497/home/_projects/2018-06-30-demo-project.md

 ---
-title: 'Demo Project'
+title: 'Testing'
-subtitle: 'This is a demo'
+subtitle: 'Im testing dawg'
 date: 2018-06-30 00:00:00
-description: This page is a demo that shows everything you can do inside portfolio and blog posts.
+description: Testtttt This page is a demo that shows everything you can do inside portfolio and blog posts.
 featured_image: '/images/demo/demo-square.jpg'
 ---